 San Diego with Kids: 8 Top Things to Do

-1 Discover Amazing Animals at San Diego Zoo
+1. Discover Amazing Animals at San Diego Zoo

 Address: 2920 Zoo Drive, San Diego, California

-3 Swing, Slide, and Swim at Balboa Park
+2. Swing, Slide, and Swim at Balboa Park

-Address: 1875 El Prado, Balboa Park, California
+Address: 1549 El Prado, San Diego, California

-4 Admire the Colorful Sea Life at Birch Aquarium
+3. Admire the Colorful Sea Life at Birch Aquarium

-Discover an array of fish, invertebrates, sharks, seahorses, and a coral reef filled with inhabitants.
+Discover an array of fish, invertebrates, sharks, seahorses, and a kelp forest filled with inhabitants.
 Interactive multimedia exhibits showcase the findings of oceanography explorers.
 The Birch Aquarium also has daily animal feedings that allow visitors to watch sharks grab their prey and lobsters emerge from rocks to snatch their food.

 Address: 2300 Expedition Way, La Jolla, California

-5 Spark the Imagination at the New Children's Museum
+4. Spark the Imagination at the New Children's Museum